 It’s never been more important for businesses to save energy, not only to reduce their environmental footprint but to cut costs and create a positive work space for employees.

-Below, find 10 simple ways to grow a sustainable business from outsourcing talent to choose the best electricity provider for your needs.
+Below, find 10 simple ways to grow a sustainable business from outsourcing talent like Ndevr carbon neutral, to choose the best electricity provider for your needs.

 1. Turn off Electrical Goods

 At the end of the working day, ask employees to switch off all electrical goods such as the lights, air conditioning, computers, and printers.
 It’s also important to unplug some items completely in order to avoid ‘phantom power’ whereby energy drains even if the device is switched off.